sktime/enhancement-proposals/steps/13_time_series_classification_regression/step.md

 Extending the time series regression module without a clear design specification will likely lead to boilplate code and inconsistent code design especially in the regression module.

 ### Example
 The ROCKETClassifier can be easily modified such that it can be applied to regression tasks.
-A straight forward extension of the regression module with a ROCKETRegressor can be achieved in two steps at the moment:
+A straight forward extension of the regression module with a ROCKETRegressor can be currently achieved in two steps:

 **STEP 1**:
 Copy the RocketClassifier class.